 The differences are in the details.
 What is a perfect product for one business, can potentially be a bother for another.

-Constant Contact is simpler to use an requires mastery of fewer tools.
+Constant Contact is simpler to use and requires mastery of fewer tools.
 That is to say, you don’t need to be super tech-savvy in order to use it.
 They also provide tools like an image gallery for those who may not have their own source material.

-ActiveCampaign is powerful for email outreach, but also hybridizes itself with other marketing tools to create fuller marketing campaigns.
-It requires more time or know-how to fully utilize, but allows for much more powerful options if you know how to use it.
+ActiveCampaign is powerful for email outreach but also hybridizes itself with other marketing tools to create fuller marketing campaigns.
+It requires more time or know-how to fully utilize but allows for much more powerful options if you know how to use it.
 With time, you’re likely to get better at using this service which would give you more control and allow for more creativity.